Isaac T. Tichenor

-Isaac Taylor Tichenor (November 11, 1825 – December 2, 1902) was President of the Agricultural and Mechanical College of Alabama, now known as Auburn University, from 1872 to 1881.
+Isaac Taylor Tichenor (November 11, 1825 – December 2, 1902), a pastor and a planter, was President of the Agricultural and Mechanical College of Alabama, now known as Auburn University, from 1872 to 1881.

 Early life

-Isaac Taylor Tichenor was born in Kentucky on November 11, 1825.
+Isaac Taylor Tichenor was born on November 11, 1825, in Spencer County, Kentucky, to James and Margaret (Bennett) Tichenor.

 Career

-From 1852 to 1867, he served as pastor at the First Baptist Church in Montgomery, Alabama.
+Tichenor served as pastor in Columbus, Mississippi, in 1849 and in Henderson, Kentucky, in 1851.
+From 1852 to 1867, he was pastor at the First Baptist Church in Montgomery, Alabama.

-He served as a chaplain in the Confederate States Army during the American Civil War.
+During the American Civil War, he was a chaplain in the Confederate States Army.
 In 1863, he still defended slavery in his sermons.
 After the war, he spent three years on his plantation in Shelby County, Alabama.

 In 1871, he became pastor at the First Baptist Church in Memphis, Tennessee, but resigned shortly after.
-He also served as a pastor in Kentucky and Mississippi.
+He also was a pastor in Kentucky and Mississippi.

 From 1872 to 1881, he served as President of the Agricultural and Mechanical College of Alabama, now known as Auburn University.
 In 1882, he became President of the Southern Baptist Home Missionary Board in Atlanta, Georgia.

 Death

-He died on December 2, 1902, and is buried in Westview Cemetery.
+He died on December 2, 1902, in Atlanta, Georgia.
+He is buried in Westview Cemetery.